 - If you’ve had a major life change, such as getting married or buying a new vehicle, you may want to consider switching car insurance companies.

 When to switch auto insurance companies

 - Moving to a new ZIP code, city or state: Your city, state and even your ZIP code may impact your car insurance premium.
-If you are moving, it may be a good time to consider a new car insurance company to at least see if rates are more competitive in that area.
+Relocating could mean you qualify for reduced premiums if rates are more competitive in that area.

 - Adding a driver or car: If your teenager is about to get a license or you are adding a new car to your household, consider getting quotes from other insurance carriers.
-Every company has different rates, and many offer student-based discounts, so you may find a company that offers a lower premium for your new driver or vehicle.
+Every company has different car insurance rates, and many offer student-based discounts.
+So, you may find a company that offers a lower premium for your new driver or vehicle.

-- Experiencing a life event: Life events like getting married, divorced, buying a home or getting a new job can impact your auto insurance needs and premium.
+- Experiencing a life change: Life changes like getting married, divorced, buying a home or getting a new job can impact your auto insurance needs and premium.
 Updating your current policy or searching for a new one may be a good idea under these circumstances.

 - Approaching your renewal date: You can change your car insurance at any time, but your renewal date offers a particularly convenient time to switch.
-If you cancel your old policy on its renewal date and start your new policy on the same date, you may be less likely to have to deal with small bills, a cancellation fee or refunds on the old policy.
-The important thing is to ensure there are no lapses in coverage because this can leave you financially vulnerable and may increase the cost of future premiums.
+If you cancel your old policy on its renewal date and start your new policy on the same date, you could avoid small bills, cancellation fees or refunds on the old policy.
+It’s vital to ensure there are no lapses in coverage because this can leave you financially vulnerable and may increase the cost of future premiums.